-Keeping real plants in an aquarium tank setup brings a variety of benefits, and it is especially crucial for shrimp owners as vegetation provides both nourishment and hiding spot for your little pets.
+Keeping real, live plants in a freshwater aquarium tank setup brings a variety of benefits, and it is especially crucial for dwarf shrimp owners as vegetation provides both nourishment and hiding spots for your little pets.
 There are hundreds of different species of plants that can thrive underwater, and many of them are rather easy to keep alive and healthy.
-Let’s have a look at the best options for your aquarium setup.
+Let’s have a look at the best options for your shrimp tank:

 Amazon Sword – Echinodorus bleheri

-It is a really common plant in aquariums.
-It has a slow but not too much growth: within a year it could reach 60 cm in height.
-Place it a central or lateral area of the tank, this plant gets quite big.
+The Amazon Sword is a really common choice in freshwater aquariums.
+It has a slow but not overwheming growth: within a year it could reach 60 cm in height.
+Place it a central or lateral area of the tank, and this plant can get quite big.
 In terms of temperature and other requirements, this plant isn’t particularly needy.
 Its ideal temperature is between 22 ° and 28 ° and it also has a large tolerability range of Ph which varies between 5 and 9.
 An excellent plant for beginners.

 One may can call it the strongest plant ever, the Anubias Barteri resists most of the misadventures that could happen inside of an aquarium.
 It is a slow-growing plant, it does not need special fertilizers or too much light.
 It is not very difficult to find a place for it in your aquarium, it can be tied to trunks with a small cotton thread until the roots of the plant completely join the wood or it can be planted directly on the substrate.
 It is usually placed in the front of the aquarium, laterally or in the center.
 The ideal temperature for this plant is around 25 ° C, it is strongly advised not to exceed 30 °, the plant would not resist these temperatures.
 As for the water values, the most important is the Ph which must be between 5 and 8.
 To make it stronger and more luxuriant, it is recommended to administer Iron and Magnesium.